replab/replab/sphinx/development/api_documentation_style.rst

 .. code:: matlab

     properties (SetAccess = protected)
-        group % `replab.Group`: Group being representation
+        group % (`replab.Group`): Group being representation
-        field % 'R' for a representation on a real vector space, 'C' for a representation on a complex vector space dimension % Representation dimension
+        field % ({'R', 'C'}): 'R' for a representation on a real vector space, 'C' for a representation on a complex vector space dimension % (integer): Representation dimension
     end

-Property types are specified before a semicolon, as in return types.
+Property types are specified before a semicolon, in parenthesis, as for arguments.

 Methods are documented as standalone functions.
 Do not include ``self`` in the list of parameters.
 The constructor is documented separately as